Imposter Syndrome for Entrepreneurs: A 7-Step Playbook to Overcome Self-Doubt

 Leadership presence: even when your words are correct, your nervous system tells on you—speed, tone, posture, urgency.
 People feel it.

-Entrepreneurs aren’t uniquely insecure.
-They’re uniquely exposed.
+Let's retire the lazy explanation.
+Entrepreneurs aren't uniquely insecure.
+They're uniquely exposed.

 The imposter syndrome paradox explains why building in public creates both vulnerability and competitive advantage.

 You build in public.
 You make calls with partial information.
 You sell belief before the evidence is complete.
 And you do it while your identity is changing faster than your brain can update its story.
+Imposter syndrome is often what happens when growth outpaces self-concept.

-“I’m not the type of person who raises, leads, sells, fires, or speaks.”
+This is the sentence that quietly runs founders: "I'm not the type of person who raises, leads, sells, fires, or speaks."

 Notice how it doesn't mention skill.
 It mentions type of person.
 That's identity.
 And identity doesn't like sudden upgrades.